pedrotorreao/DSA/Big-O/README.md

 If the total number of operations that an algorithm performs is directly proportional to the size of the input, it is said to have a linear runtime because, in the worst case scenario, the maximum number of operations will be equal to the input size.

 Suppose we're searching for a `target` element in an array of size `n` using a simple linear search.
-The algorithm checks each array element and compares it to `target` to see if it's a match.
+The algorithm checks each array element and compares it to `target` to see if there is a match.
 If there's a match, we return the position of `target` in the array.
 In the event that `target` is not present in the array, the algorithm will keep running until it gets to the end of the array.
 Since that, for the worst case, the number of times the algorithm will run is equal to the size of the input, `n`, it is said to have a linear runtime or `O(n)`.

 > Example - Linear search: